joshkurz/angular-google-maps/README.md

 The following technologies are being used for convenient, however, the fundamental code involving Google Maps and AngularJS can be leveraged on other projects.

 - node.js
+- express.js
 - angularjs
 - google maps api
-- coffee-script (see wc.bat for real-time compiling)
 - twitter bootstrap

 ## Current Status

-I have a project based on this code running on a dev server at: [m.ourfield.org](m.ourfield.org)
+This code running on a dev server at: [angular-google-maps.nodester.com/](angular-google-maps.nodester.com/)

 ## Initial Objective